1904labs/de-hours-with-experts/java/README.md

 ### Challenge #2: Implement the decode_ingredient method

 Inside the `SecretRecipeDecoder.java` file there is a method named `decodeIngredient`.
-This function takes an ingredient.
-An ingredient is a class that has an amount and a description.
-For example: an Ingredient could have "1 cup" as the amount and "butter" as the description.
-This method should take an encoded string like `8 vgl#hgiikf` and return an Ingredient.
+This function should take an encoded string and return a new Ingredient... where an Ingredient is a class (already defined for you) with an amount and a description.
+For example, the line `8 vgl#hgiikf` would return an Ingredient with an amount of `1 cup` and a description of `butter`.

 Hint: The `#` sign delimits the amount and the description.